-- 2.2 Stability: In order to analyze the stability of the ownership, a critical factor to be taken into account is the succession planning.
-A very important part of our background analytical work is an attempt to assess whether, and under right of succession, a financial institution's prospects would be supported, and by whom.
-This is particularly relevant for support in case of larger sized banks, where disputes among shareholders could have a contagious effect on the confidence in the overall financial system.
-A stable ownership with clarity in succession, perhaps major shareholding residing with one family or group, is considered positive for ratings.
-On the contrary, high free float (in case of listed concerns) leads to risk of take over and may anchor lower ratings. - 2.3 Business Acumen: PACRA gauges the shareholders' business acumen.
-Having a strong business acumen is considered critical for sustainable success.
-PACRA analyzes business acumen through two primary areas; i) industry-specific working knowledge and ii) strategic thinking capability.
+- 2.2 Stability: In order to analyze the stability of the ownership, a particularly important factor to be taken into account is the succession planning.
+A very important part of our background analytical work is an attempt to assess whether, and under right of succession, a Financial Institution future prospects would be supported, and by whom.
+This is particularly relevant for support in case of larger sized banks, whose failures could have a contagious effect on the confidence in the overall financial system.
+A stable ownership with clarity in succession, perhaps major stakes residing with one family or group, is considered positive for ratings.
+On the contrary, high free float (in case of listed concerns) leads to risk of take over and may anchor lower ratings. - 2.3 Business Acumen: PACRA gauge the Sponsor's business acumen.
+Having a strong business acumen set has been critical for the sustainable success of the Financial Institution.
+PACRA analyze the business acumen through two primary areas; i) Industry-specific working knowledge and ii) Strategic thinking capability.
 Meanwhile, a deep and applicable understanding of the system is critical in order to determine how a business achieves its goals and objectives.
-The scope includes the assessment and understanding of how the sponsors of the financial institution think about and successfully make the right business decisions. - 2.4 Financial Strength: PACRA analyzes the ability and willingness of the major shareholders to support the financial institution both on a continuing basis, and support in times of crisis.
-Particularly in case of smaller financial institutions, where capitalization requirements are yet to be met, PACRA critically analyses the likelihood of the major shareholder supporting the financial institution in complying with regulatory requirements within required timeframes.
-Thus, ongoing support is considered more critical in these cases.
+The scope includes the assessment and understanding of how the sponsors of the Financial Institution think about and successfully make the right business decisions. - Financial Strength: We analyze the ability and willingness of owners to support the Financial Institution both on a continuing basis and in case of need.
+Particularly in case of small financial institution, where capitalization requirements are yet to meet by the Financial Institution, PACRA critically analyses the willingness and ability of the major shareholder to support the Financial Institution to comply with regulatory requirements within required timeframe.
+Thus ongoing support is considered more likely in these cases.
 However, for large financial institutions, external support from government / regulatory becomes more important.
-Here, PACRA gives due importance to, i) the behavior of the major shareholders to provide timely and comprehensive support in times of need in the past, ii) prospective view of key shareholders, incase such need arises, iii) other businesses of major shareholders, and iv) the level of commitment of the major shareholder with the financial institution in providing capital support.
+Here, PACRA gives due importance to, i) the behavior of the major shareholders to provide timely and comprehensive support in times of need in the past, ii) prospective view of key shareholders, incase such need arises, iii) other businesses of sponsors, and iv) the level of commitment of the major shareholder with the Financial Institution in providing capital support.
 In case of no explicit commitment, PACRA attempts to form a view on availability of likely support.
-The scope for looking at other business includes overall profiling of the key shareholders in the context of identifying the resources they have, outside the financial institution.
-Here, the standalone rating of the institution can benefit from having majority shareholders with very strong financial strength and commitment to the business.
-If, in a group structure, the financial strength of the shareholders is deemed to be weaker than that of the financial institution, this may bode negatively for the financial institution's standalone rating given the possibility that the financial institution may at some point of time be bound to extend financial support to its weaker parent.
+The scope for other business of sponsors includes overall profiling of the key sponsor in the context of identifying the resources they have, outside the Financial Institution.
+If, in a group structure, the financial strength of the sponsor is deemed to be weaker than that of the Financial Institution, this may bode negatively for the Financial Institution's standalone rating given the possibility that the Financial Institution may at some point of time be bound to extend financial support to its weaker parent.

-Information Required on Ownership:
+Table 1.
+Information Required on Ownership

-- Shareholding pattern - Details of major shareholders' other businesses - Shareholders' financial information - Past pattern of support provided by the shareholders
+- Shareholding pattern

+- Details of sponsors' other businesses

+- Sponsors' financial information

+- Past pattern of sponsor support

-3. Governance
+3. GOVERNANCE